Squiggle/azure-static-web-app-demo/README.md

 - Add stock
 - Adjust details and quantities of stock

-See the [API design](./docs/api.md) page for detail on data modelling and API endpoints.
+[API design](./docs/api.md) presents details on on API endpoints and data modelling.

+[Interface](./docs/interface.md) describes the features of the web  interface.

 ## Objectives